-Loss of sharing income.
-Turo does not offer loss of rental income while your vehicle is repaired.
+Loss of hosting income.
+Turo does not offer loss of hosting income while your vehicle is repaired.

 Quality of repairs.
 There is no guarantee, expressed or implied, for the quality of repairs.
 If a shop repairs the covered damage and the repairs later turn out be of low quality, there will be no coverage for repeat repairs.

-- Covered Peril: A covered collision or comprehensive event that takes place during the rental period, excluding:
+- Covered Peril: A covered collision or comprehensive event that takes place during the reservation period, excluding:

 - pre-existing damage;

 - interior wear and tear